-Successful green transformation requires the allocation of significant capital investment, which is a major challenge for companies with high levels of risk and limited credit ratings [1, 2].
+Successful green transformation requires the allocation of significant capital investment, which is a major challenge for companies with high levels of risk and limited credit ratings(Andersen, 2017; Wuester et al., 2016).
 Green credit finance plays a crucial role in assisting manufacturers in overcoming financial constraints during the green transformation and investment process.
-The evolution of this phenomenon is currently occurring at a global level [3].
-Green credit financing provides financial services support to projects and activities related to sustainable development, with the main objective of incentivizing companies to behave in an environmentally friendly manner [4].
-The green finance market refers to a collection of market-oriented strategies and financial tools that possess the capacity to reduce pollutant emissions and protect businesses from unexpected changes in the natural environment [5].
+The evolution of this phenomenon is currently occurring at a global level(Yu et al., 2021).
+Green credit financing provides financial services support to projects and activities related to sustainable development, with the main objective of incentivizing companies to behave in an environmentally friendly manner.(Krass et al., 2013).
+The green finance market refers to a collection of market-oriented strategies and financial tools that possess the capacity to reduce pollutant emissions and protect businesses from unexpected changes in the natural environment(Wang and Zhi, 2016).
 There is a global effort to develop green credit financing incentives.
 China also implemented a package of green financial subsidies to encourage green manufacturing.
 The primary targets of prevalent green finance incentives encompass financial organizations, such as banks and financing firms.
-Within the realm of financial incentives, subsidy policies for green finance can be categorized into two primary groups: interest subsidies targeted toward producers and incentives aimed at banks.
+Within the realm of financial incentives, subsidy policies for green finance can be categorized into two primary groups: interest subsidies targeted toward producers, and incentives aimed at banks.

 This study focuses on the effects of the two commonly observed green credit subsidy regimes, notably interest subsidies and performance-based incentives.
 The primary distinction between the two subsidy policies lies in the variation of direct recipients.
 The interest subsidy program can significantly decrease the financial burden associated with green loans for manufacturers.
 Manufacturers who satisfy the eligibility requirements for green loans have the opportunity to seek an interest discount under the green interest subsidy program.
-The implementation of interest subsidies serves to decrease borrowing expenses, so mitigating the risk of debt and consequently lowering the probability of banks experiencing losses related to green lending in the future [6].
-For example, the city of Jiangsu subsidizes green bonds issued by non-financial enterprises at a rate of 30% of the annual interest on the bonds [7].
+The implementation of interest subsidies serves to decrease borrowing expenses, so mitigating the risk of debt and consequently lowering the probability of banks experiencing losses related to green lending in the future(Wu and Shang, 2021).
+For example, the city of Jiangsu subsidizes green bonds issued by non-financial enterprises at a rate of 30% of the annual interest on the bonds(An et al., 2021).
 In performance-based incentives, the government gives banks incentives for green credit performance as an instrument to reduce their risk of green credit losses.
 For example, Xiamen City incentivizes banks by 0.02% of the increase in green credit for the year.

 While both policies are frequently applied, a significant body of research in the field of operations management mostly focuses on interest subsidy programs.
-On the other hand, there has been a scarcity of scholarly research on performance-based incentives that are focused on banks [8, 9].
+On the other hand, there has been a scarcity of scholarly research on performance-based incentives that are focused on banks(Tao et al., 2022).
 In addition, a significant portion of research has been dedicated to sectors outside of financing, with subsidies commonly directed toward both consumers and producers.
 Limited research has been conducted on the impact of green credit incentives specifically aimed at banks and manufacturers about their financing and operational choices.
 Hence, it is worthwhile to investigate more efficient methods of enhancing the environmental and economic efficiency of the supply chain using green credit incentives.
-Driven by the existing research void, we have undertaken the task of constructing gametheoretic models to address and supplement the current body of literature.
+Driven by the existing research void, we have undertaken the task of constructing game-theoretic models to address and supplement the current body of literature.
 Our investigation focuses on the following issues: